hanusspi/hanusspi.github.io/_posts/2024-08-17-RejectionSampling.md

 # 4. Example: Rejection Sampling from a Gaussian Mixture Model

-Let's consider an example where we want to sample from a Gaussian Mixture Model (GMM), which is a combination of multiple Gaussian distributions.
-This is a common scenario where rejection sampling is useful because direct sampling from a GMM can be challenging.
+Let's now consider an example where we want to sample from a Gaussian Mixture Model (GMM), which is a combination of multiple Gaussian distributions as a demonstration.

 We'll use a simple GMM composed of two Gaussian distributions.

 The target distribution $$p(x)$$ is a mixture of two Gaussian distributions:
 $$p(x)=0.3\cdot \mathcal{N}(x;−2,0.5^2)+0.7\cdot \mathcal{N}(x;2,1^2)$$

+The normalization factor $$Z_p$$ in this case is 1, since we can evaluate this function precisly.

-We will use a simple normal distribution as the proposal distribution q(x)q(x).
+We will use a simple normal distribution as the proposal distribution $$q(x)$$.

 5. Python Code Example: Rejection Sampling